 The BPP’s COVID-19 Recovery Partnerships will help businesses to create livelihood opportunities, enhance gender equality and support green and resilient economic recovery.

-Apply for a BPP COVID-19 Recovery Partnership to receive from AUD100,000 to AUD500,000 in funding to scale a business initiative for social impact.
-Applicants must match or exceed BPP funding through cash and in-kind investment.
+BPP COVID-19 Recovery Partnerships receive from AUD100,000 to AUD500,000 in funding to scale a business initiative for social impact.
+Applicants match or exceed BPP funding through cash and in-kind investment.
 The BPP also supports partnerships through independent partnership brokers and business, gender and inclusion advisers.

-A business can apply on its own or in a consortium with other businesses, social enterprises, investors, non-government organisations or other types of organisations.
-Applicants must be registered with a business or other recognised registration/accreditation body and have a financial history.
+A business applied on their own or in a consortium with other businesses, social enterprises, investors, non-government organisations or other types of organisations.
+Applicants are registered with a business or other recognised registration/accreditation body and have a financial history.
 The Australian Department of Foreign Affairs and Trade (DFAT) will undertake a due diligence process before entering a contract with successful applicants.

-Businesses must specify an implementation period of between one and three years in their application.
+Businesses specified an implementation period of between one and three years in their application.
 The implementation period must fall between 01 April 2021 and 30 June 2024.

 Health Security: Focus on health systems and preparedness; improve equitable access to medical and health products and information; increase awareness and effective management of infectious disease outbreaks, non-communicable diseases and sexual reproductive health and rights.

 Stability: Support human capital, education and skills, and job creation opportunities to improve livelihoods for vulnerable people, especially women and people with disabilities; support initiatives to enhance gender equality and address gender based violence; promote renewable energy sources and products that contribute to climate change risk management and build community resilience from natural disasters; and improve food security.